urketadic/dentist-frontend/README.md

 <td>
 <br>

-**Our application** is a website where a user can register and get an account, with which he can access the option of choosing a dentist and making an appointment.
+**React Dent** is a web app for a fictitious dental clinic where a user can register, log in and make appointments with their dentist of choice.
+The user can view their appointments and cancel them.
+An admin user can view and cancel appointments for all registered users.
+The [app's back-end](https://github.com/fbgoode/reactdent-b) manages the available time slots of 5 dentists, allowing users to make appointments only when the selected dentist is available.

-We have used REACT to develop the app.
+We have used ReactJS with Redux and Sass to develop the app.
 </br>
 </br>